Have you ever wondered about what is a Marketing Funnel?

-The marketing funnel performs a crucial part in determining the several activities that need to be undertaken to bring customers.
+Both marketing funnel and sales funnel perform a crucial part in determining the several activities that need to be undertaken to bring customers.
 As the prospects keep growing from one stage to another, their number decreases from the narrowing form of the marketing funnel.

 So, it can be said that the marketing funnel presents a vital role in inbound marketing and provides a framework for businesses to follow a more targeted approach.